 In 2002 Google got rid of all managers.
 They thought that engineers would work better if no one controls them.
-It turned out not very well for them.
+It turned out not very well for Google.

 Interesting to note:

-While Google is a technical giant, they rated technical skills as the least important aspect for a manager.
+While Google’s a technical giant, they rated technical skills as the least important aspect for a manager.
 Though, I should admit that their vision of a manager is a bit different from the rest of the world.

-I can see that most of the behaviors are reversed in priority in many organizations.
+I can tell that most of the behaviors are reversed in priority in most organizations.

 I found it out several years ago on my own.
 Now, I got back up from Google managers.